PFTL/pftl_pelican/content/blog/11_documenting.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: documenting-with-sphinx-and-readthedocs
 date: '2018-05-31'
 description: Learn how to build beautiful documentation for your projects
-header: '{attach}chuttersnap-553860-unsplash.jpg'
+image: '/images/chuttersnap-553860-unsplash_linkedin.width-800.jpg'
 subtitle: Documentation is key for a project survival
-tags: 'Threads, Processes, Parallel, Speed, Async, Advanced'
+tags:
+  - Threads
+  - Processes
+  - Parallel
+  - Speed
+  - Async
+  - Advanced
 title: Documenting with Sphinx and Readthedocs
 ---